City guides

 Things to do in Amber Coast

 The Dominican Republic's north coast is very popular with tourists and adventure seekers of all kinds.
-A trip to the Amber Coast allows visitors to experience a unique mix of local Dominican flavour and exciting activities for the whole family.
-There are plenty of sights on offer, from attractions such as the Amber Museum in Puerto Plata, which showcases the precious resource, to the unique colonial architecture in the capital, Puerto Plata.
-And of course, travellers should take in the beautiful beaches that adorn the coast.
+A trip to the Amber Coast offers visitors a unique blend of local Dominican flavour and exciting activities for the whole family.
+Highlights include the Amber Museum in Puerto Plata, which showcases the country's precious amber, and the city's distinctive colonial and Victorian architecture.
+Visitors should also enjoy the beautiful beaches lining the coast.

 Cabarete